 Hamilton was an anchor on the line for Mizzou in 2011, as he led all Big 12 interior linemen with his 56 tackles, and he also helped clinch a pair of dramatic wins at Texas A&M and against Texas Tech when he deflected passes to end each game.

 The 2010 season saw Smith earn 1st-Team All-Big 12 honors despite missing three games with a broken leg early in the year.
 Following his sophomore season, Smith chose to bypass his final two years of eligibility and was a first-round draft pick in the 2011 NFL Draft by the San Francisco 49ers, where he blossomed into one the league's top defensive rookies in 2011.
 Smith amassed 19.5 sacks in 2012, and earned All-Pro acclaim while helping lead the 49ers to the Super Bowl.

 Smith wasn't the only Kuligowski protégé to earn acclaim in 2010, as five linemen in all took home honors, including sophomore end Brad Madison (2nd-Team), junior end Jacquies Smith (Hon.
 Men.), junior tackle Terrell Resonno (Hon.
 Men.)

-Coach "Kul" debuted a star pupil in 2009 - redshirt freshman end Aldon Smith - who turned out to be one of the top freshmen in the entire nation.
+Coach "Kool" debuted a star pupil in 2009 - redshirt freshman end Aldon Smith - who turned out to be one of the top freshmen in the entire nation.
 Smith was named the Big 12 Conference Defensive Freshman/Newcomer of the Year, in unanimous fashion, and he also earned 3rd-Team All-American honors, as well as 1st-Team Freshman All-American honors for his outstanding play in 2009.

 Smith broke the MU single-season quarterback sacks record in 2009, with 11.5 to surpass the old mark of 11 set in 2000 by former All-American Justin Smith.
 Aldon Smith also had 19 tackles for loss in his first year on the field for Mizzou, and he led all of the nation's freshmen in both sacks and tackles for loss a year ago.
 Smith was joined by senior Jaron Baston (2nd-Team All-Big 12) in receiving all-conference honors in 2009.